Understanding Menopausal Symptoms: How Are Menopause And Anger Linked?

 Regular exercise is a great way to promote both physical and mental health.
 Remaining active is not only good for your physical health, but it may also help relieve stress and improve your mood and overall well-being.
 Calming activities like Tai Chi and yoga can help you relax, while more energetic exercises like Zumba and other dance exercises are great ways of working out menopausal angst.

-The Centers for Disease Control and Prevention (CDC) recommend two and a half hours per week of moderately intense aerobic exercise, such as speed-walking, plus two days a week of muscle strengthening for optimal health benefits.
+The Centers for Disease Control and Prevention (CDC) recommends two and a half hours per week of moderately intense aerobic exercise, such as speed-walking, plus two days a week of muscle strengthening for optimal health benefits.

-Eat well and stay hydrated
+Eat well and stay hydrated to relieve menopausal symptoms

 A well-balanced, healthy diet, incorporating healthy fats, fruits, vegetables, quality protein, dairy products, and foods high in phytoestrogens like soybeans, chickpeas, and peanuts may help relieve menopausal symptoms.
 It may also be helpful to avoid sugars, which can destabilize mood.